yoember/yoember.github.io/index.md

 $ ember g route admin/seeder
 ```

 Check `router.js`.
-A new route should be there which point to `seeder`.
+A new route should be there which points to `seeder`.

 ``` javascript
 // app/router.js